-Scalar Tape Library Eliminates Backup Headaches for Hunter Industries
+Scalar Tape Library Eliminates Backup Headaches

 To keep up with increasing data growth, irrigation specialist Hunter Industries updated its backup technology by purchasing a Quantum Scalar tape library with embedded iLayer™ software and HP LTO-5 tape drives.
 The result: A 90 percent-plus reduction in administrative time, dependable restores, and savings of more than $2,000 per month in media costs.